ALikesToCode/gemini-hackhathon-ai-project/docs/TESTING.md

 ## Vault + Research
 - Upload a PDF/TXT and confirm it appears as indexed.
 - Enable research sources and verify report renders.
+- Enable Deep Research with Serper and confirm sources appear.